List of Ojarumaru characters: Ken

 Ken (ケン) is a freeter who often changes jobs.
 He is twenty-five years old.
 He is spirited, but tends to get clumsy, which causes him to get fired from his part-time jobs.
 His part-time jobs range from working at a fish market to paving bricks.

 Mr. Director

 Mr. Director (館長さん, Kanchō-san) is a humanoid obake who is a haunted house director only during the summer.
 He has pale skin and his appearance looks similar to Count Dracula.
 He talks to invisible ghosts.

 The Moonlight Town Tiny Things Club

-The Moonlight Town Tiny Things Club (月光町ちっちゃいものクラブ, Gekkō Chō Chicchai Mono Kurabu) is a club founded by Ojarumaru.
+The Moonlight Town Tiny Things Club (月光町ちっちゃいものクラブ, Gekkō Chō Chitchai Mono Kurabu) is a club founded by Ojarumaru.
 All of the members consist of tiny species, except for Ojarumaru who is the only one that is larger than anyone else in the club.
 There is a fan club for it which Nikorinbou founded, while Okorinbou serves as the president.
 The club members gather for meetings to either discuss a certain topic, do an activity such as Golf, or help out with one of the characters (who are not part of the club) with a certain task.